Wilhelm II: Shadow-Kaiser

-Abdication and flight
+Abdication and exile

 Wilhelm was at the Imperial Army headquarters in Spa, Belgium, when the uprisings in Berlin and other centres took him by surprise in late 1918.
 Mutiny among the ranks of his beloved Kaiserliche Marine, the imperial navy, profoundly shocked him.
 After the outbreak of the German Revolution, Wilhelm could not make up his mind whether to abdicate.
-Up to that point, he accepted that he would likely have to give up the imperial crown, and still hoped to retain the Prussian kingship.
+Up to that point, he accepted that he would likely have to give up the imperial crown, but still hoped to retain the Prussian kingship.
+He believed that as ruler of two-thirds of Germany, he would still be a key player in any new system.
 However, this was impossible under the imperial constitution.
 Wilhelm thought he ruled as emperor in a personal union with Prussia.
 In truth, the constitution defined the empire as a confederation of states under the permanent presidency of Prussia.
 The imperial crown was thus tied to the Prussian crown, meaning that Wilhelm could not renounce one crown without renouncing the other.

 Wilhelm's hope of retaining at least one of his crowns was revealed as unrealistic when, in the hope of preserving the monarchy in the face of growing revolutionary unrest, Chancellor Prince Max of Baden announced Wilhelm's abdication of both titles on 9 November 1918.
 Prince Max himself was forced to resign later the same day, when it became clear that only Friedrich Ebert, leader of the SPD, could effectively exert control.
 Later that day, one of Ebert's secretaries of state (ministers), Social Democrat Philipp Scheidemann, proclaimed Germany a republic.